centreon/centreon-archived/doc/en/migration/pollerdisplaytoremoteserver.rst

     # yum remove centreon-poller-display-central

-If your server use a CentOS or Red Hat v7 operating system, refer to the :ref:`update procedure <upgrade_from_packages>` to update your Poller Display server; else refer to the :ref:`migration procedure <migrate_to_1810>`.
+If your server uses a CentOS or Red Hat v7 operating system, refer to the :ref:`update procedure <upgrade_from_packages>` to update your Poller Display server; else refer to the :ref:`migration procedure <migrate_to_1810>`.